[Date changed–posted 3/11/20 (replaces 10/15/18 edition)]

 3. Outside Employment

-Outside employment is defined to be any compensated service or employment by any entity, other than Texas Tech University, of a TTU employee. *Section 03.01.5, Regents' Rules, Consulting or Outside Employment
+Outside employment is self-employment or any compensated service or employment by an entity or individual, other than the TTU system, of a TTU system employee. *Section 03.01.5, Regents' Rules, Consulting or Outside Employment

 The primary responsibility of TTU employees is the full and complete execution of all assigned duties, the fulfillment of those professional obligations not ordinarily reduced to written assignment, and the maintenance of current professional skills.
 Outside employment must be compatible with the interests of TTU and of such a nature that it will not detract from the usefulness and performance of the employee.

 An employee desiring to accept an offer to serve in other non-elective offices or in a position of honor, trust, or profit with the state of Texas or the United States should submit a letter of request through administrative channels for Board of Regents' consideration.